Dosage form: tablet, film coated

 The following adverse reactions were identified during post approval use of Zolmitriptan.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 The reactions enumerated include all except those already listed in the Clinical Trials Experience section above or the Warnings and Precautions section.

 MAO-A inhibitors increase the systemic exposure of Zolmitriptan and its active N-desmethyl metabolite.
-Therefore, the use of Zolmitriptan in patients receiving MAO-A inhibitors is contraindicated [see Contraindications (4) and Clinical Pharmacology (12.3)].
+Therefore, the use of Zolmitriptan in patients receiving MAO-A inhibitors is contraindicated [see Contraindications (4), Clinical Pharmacology (12.3)].

 Concomitant use of other 5-HT1B/1D agonists (including triptans) within 24 hours of Zolmitriptan treatment is contraindicated because the risk of vasospastic reactions may be additive [see Contraindications (4)].

 Selective Serotonin Reuptake Inhibitors and Serotonin Norepinephrine Reuptake Inhibitors